 Screen Element Description Navigation Panel Contains a menu of all the dashboards that you can access based on your role.
 Select a dashboard to view in the display area.
 The panel operates like a drawer and can be open or closed using the arrow.
 Display Area Displays the contents of the selected dashboard.
-Provides the following functions: Lists the actions that you can perform on the current dashboard.
-Action Panel Lists the views and data that you can add to a new dashboard or report.
-Provides access to context-sensitive help and the online help system.
+Action Panel Provides the following functions: Lists the actions that you can perform on the current dashboard.
+Lists the views and data that you can add to a new dashboard or report.